Swimming at the 2024 Summer Olympics – Men's 200-metre backstroke: Background

-The US' Ryan Murphy won the event at the 2016 Olympics, won silver at the 2020 Games and won the event at the 2022 World Championships.
+The US' Ryan Murphy won gold in the event at the 2016 Olympics, and then claimed silver at the 2020 Games.
+He also won the event at the 2022 World Championships.
 At the 2023 World Championships, Hungary's Hubert Kós won gold, with Murphy winning silver.
 Murphy qualified for the Paris Olympics with a time of 1:54.33 at the US Olympic Trials—the fastest time of the season, where Keaton Jones also qualified with 1:54.61, which was the third fastest time of the season.

 Other competitors included Great Britain's Luke Greenbank, who finished third in the event at the previous Olympics; 2024 World Champion Hugo González of Spain, the 2023 Championships bronze medallist and 2024 Championships silver medallist; Roman Mityukov of Switzerland; and 2024 Championships bronze medallist Pieter Coetze of South Africa.
 Russia's defending Olympic champion Evgeny Rylov was not eligible to compete as World Aquatics required Russian athletes to have not shown any support for the Russian invasion of Ukraine to be able to compete as neutral athletes at the Games.
 Rylov had participated in a pro-war rally so was not eligible.

 SwimSwam predicted Murphy would win and Kós would come second, while Swimming World predicted that it would be the opposite.
 Both publications predicted Hugo González would come third.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.